About

 Gameplay overview

-• completing missions for the resistance
+• complete missions for the resistance

 Project goals